juhisinha422/Automating-Java-Application-Deployments-using-GitHub-Actions/Readme.md

 ## 🔄 CI/CD Workflow

 ### 1️⃣ Trigger
-The pipeline is triggered automatically on every push to the `main` branch.
+The pipeline is triggered automatically on every push to the `master` branch.

 ---